openstack/bifrost/README.rst

 Future Support
 ==============

 * Config drive network_info.json - Bifrost will automatically place a json structured file which is intended to replace the direct placement of a ``/etc/network/interfaces`` file.
 This will ultimately allow for more complex user defined networking as well as greater compatibility with other Linux distributions.
-At present, the proposed diskimage-builder element ``simple-init``, https://review.openstack.org/#/c/167003, can be used to facilitate this.
+At present, the diskimage-builder element ``simple-init`` can be used to facilitate this.